BetonQuest/BetonQuest/documentation/User-Documentation/Notifications.md

 ### Sound
 This IO just plays a sound.
+You can use it's options in any other IO.
 You should read the <a href="https://minecraft.gamepedia.com/Commands/playsound" target="_blank">wiki page</a> of the playsound command as Minecraft's sound system is kinda strange.
+Just one example: Sound never moves in Minecraft.
+It's totally static.
+Keep that in mind when creating sounds close to a player.
+They can move around the sound and make it louder or quieter by walking towards / away from it.

 | Option | Description |
 |--------|-------------|